 Audience Insights is a free tool created by Facebook for marketers and PPC agencies.

-Facebook Audience Insights is a free tool designed by Facebook that gives marketers the ability to dive in and learn more about the users on Facebook as a whole, users who are already fans of your brand, or from a custom audience (e.g. email subscribers or past website visitors).
+The tool gives you the power to learn more about Facebook users, including those who are already fans of your brand, as well as custom audiences like email subscribers or past website visitors.